ecmwf-lab/climetlab-s2s-ai-challenge/README.md

  - Available from 2000/01/01 to 2019/12/31, weekly every 7 days (every Thurday)
  - Observation data before 2019/12/31 can be used for training (as the truth to evaluate and optimize the ML models or tweak hyper parameters using train/valid split or cross-validation).
 - The `forecast-like-observations` (`test-output-reference`) dataset.
- - Available from2020/01/01 to 2021/02/20 , weekly every 7 days (every Thurday)
+ - Available from 2020/01/01 to 2021/02/20 , weekly every 7 days (every Thurday)
  - The test data must **not** be used during training.
 In theory, these data should not be disclosed during the challenge, but the nature of the data make is possible to access it from other sources.
 That is the reason why the code used for training model must be submitted along with the prediction (as a jupyter notebook) and the top ranked proposition will be reviewed by the organizing board.

 ![train_validation_split](https://user-images.githubusercontent.com/8441217/114999589-e5f29f80-9e99-11eb-90e3-8a4a3e9545d5.png)

 During forecast phase (i.e. the evaluation phase using the forecast-input dataset), 2020 observation data is used.
-Rule 1 still stands : Observed data beyond the forecast start date should not be used for prediction.
+Rule 1 still stands: Observed data beyond the forecast start date should not be used for prediction.

 ### Forecast Benchmark (Benchmark output)